absh31/sMart/README.md

 # sMart
-sMart.
-Java Project which can Manage your stock and billing system for store.
-# sMart
 ## Java Project which can Manage your stock and billing system for store.
 ### This is an academic project made with Java Langauge using NetBeans IDE.
 ### Using Java DB and JDBC Derby.